shunjieee/tp/docs/UserGuide.md

   <box type="important" seamless>

-* ID can include alphabets, numbers, and special characters, but cannot be blank and should not contain whitespaces.
+* The ID can include alphabets, numbers, and special characters, but cannot be blank and should not contain whitespaces.

   </box>
   (The Initial UI before deletion)